 Photos: Annemie Augustijns

 Nurse Jenny was in the Belgian Newspaper “De Morgen” on Thursday as part of their article on our production of Bizet’s Les Pêcheurs des Perles!
+I love this photo - I think it shows off my depressed acting very well.
+Just look at the expressions on all of our faces.
+Anyone would think that this nurse really does hate her job!

 My favourite performance with Opera Vlaanderen so far has to be this unique production of Bizet's Les Pêcheurs de Perles.
 Set in an old people's care home, this production looks back on the lives and loves of the past.
 Instead of physically and literally diving for pearls, the characters in our production are diving for pearls of memories within their own lives' journeys.
 I play a nurse who works in the morgue.
 So now all of my colleagues have nicknamed me "Nurse Jenny".
 And one of my friends who came to watch said that I was like "an Angel of Death".